 Preeya K. Gupta, MD, is a consultant for Alcon, Aldeyra Therapeutics, Allergan, Azura Ophthalmics Ltd, Expert Opinion, Hanall Biopharma, Johnson & Johnson Vision Care, Inc, Kala Pharmaceuticals, New World Medical, Inc, Novartis Pharmaceuticals Corporation, Ocular Science, Oyster Point Pharma, Inc, Sight Sciences, Sun Pharmaceutical Industries, Inc, Surface Pharmaceuticals Inc, TearClear, TearLab Corporation, TissueTech, Inc, Visionology, and Zeiss.

-Pedram Hamrah, MD, is a consultant for Kala Pharmaceuticals and Santen Inc; is an advisory board member of Dompé US, Inc, Hawkeye Therapeutics, Novartis Pharmaceuticals Corporation, Noveome Biotherapeutics, Inc, and Oyster Point Pharma, Inc; and is contracted researcher for Claris Biotherapeutics, CooperVision, Dompé US, Inc, Novartis Pharmaceuticals Corporation, Noveome Biotherapeutics, Inc, Ocular Therapeutix, Inc, OKYO Pharma, Limited, and Oyster Point Pharma, Inc.
+Pedram Hamrah, MD, is a consultant for Kala Pharmaceuticals and Santen Inc; is an advisory board member of Dompé US, Inc, Hawkeye Therapeutics, Novartis Pharmaceuticals Corporation, Noveome Biotherapeutics, Inc, and Oyster Point Pharma, Inc; and is a contracted researcher for Claris Biotherapeutics, CooperVision, Dompé US, Inc, Novartis Pharmaceuticals Corporation, Noveome Biotherapeutics, Inc, Ocular Therapeutix, Inc, OKYO Pharma, Limited, and Oyster Point Pharma, Inc.

 Melissa Toyos, MD, is a consultant for Bausch & Lomb Incorporated, Mallinckrodt, and RVL Pharmaceuticals, Inc; is a contracted researcher for Allysta Pharmaceuticals, Inc, Bausch & Lomb Incorporated, GreenLight Medicines, Lumenis, and Novartis Pharmaceuticals Corporation; and is on the speakers bureau for Bausch & Lomb Incorporated, Mallinckrodt, and RVL Pharmaceuticals, Inc.